gabetucker2/gostack/README.md

  * **README.md** is this file
  * **stacks.go** is where the Stack struct is defined
  * **functions.go** is where novel functions are stored
- * **test.go** is a script used to run test cases to ensure functionality of this project's functions; for examples on how to use `gostack` functions, see this file
+ * **test.go** is a script used to run test cases to ensure functionality of this project's functions; for examples on how to use `gostack` functions, see this file; it is recommended to delete this file if it is not commented out at the time of your installation since it uses the main() function
+ * **go.mod** is used to initialize the project to its respective git repository

  <h2>Links</h2>